jurassicplayer/OTLN-Calibre-Metadata/README.md

 - Copy/symlink the `OTLN-Calibre-Metadata/dist/<metadata_set>.dat` to the `ROMVault/DatRoot` folder and remove any pre-existing files
     - Currently there is only one metadata set (OTLN_metadata.dat with just epubs), but in the future I'll add pdf when I get to it.
     - Symlinks are basically "shortcuts" in Windows, though I don't know if Windows shortcuts will work.
+    - Relative path symlinking may or may not require being within the folder of either the destination or source:
+    ```
+    ln -s OTLN_metadata.dat ../../ROMVault_3.4.5/DatRoot/OTLN_epub_metadata.dat
+    ln -s ../../OTLN-Calibre-Metadata/dist/OTLN_metadata.dat OTLN_epub_metadata.dat
+    ```
 - Execute RomVault and perform the following configurations:
     - On the menu bar, use `Add ToSort` and select the OTLN folder to add OTLN as a source path
     - Use `Add ToSort` again and select the `OTLN-Calibre-Metadata/metadata` folder as a source path